aivec/wp-docker-dev-factory/README.md

 <img src="media/action-select.png" alt="example action-select" />

-Press the enter key on `Run Containers` and wait for the containers to be created (if this is your first time it might take a while).
-After the containers are created, open your browser and navigate to [localhost:8000/wp-admin](localhost:8000/wp-admin).
+Press the enter key on `Start WordPress` and wait for the environment to be created (if this is your first time it might take a while).
+After the environment is created, open your browser and navigate to [localhost:8000/wp-admin](localhost:8000/wp-admin).

 You should see the WordPress login screen.
 Login with the default username and password `root`.
 That's it!